-In particular, the original cycle born at the Hopf bifurcation vanishes by colliding with another remaining cycle at some $x>x_*$, and no cycles exist in the system for greater values of $x$.
+In particular, the cycles branching from the Hopf point eventually vanishes by colliding with another remaining cycle at some $x\simeq 0.66 >x_*$, and no cycles exist in the system for greater values of $x$.
+In this scenario, a unique $\infty_*$- cycle appears at $x = x_* = 0.656$, and is the red one in Panel (e).
+It is the outcome of a homoclinic bifurcation, with one of the cycle originating from the ultimate fold bifurcation colliding with the origin. \rroc

-The $\infty_*$- cycle appears at $x = x_* = 0.656$ as a homoclinic bifurcation when a cycle born in a fold bifurcation collides with the fixed point at the origin. } This homoclinic cycle is shown by red in panel (e).
-Note that two further cycles are present in the system at $x = x_*$, one of which is the ``oldest" cycle born by the Hopf bifurcation.
-These two longest survivors will annihilate in a mutual collision at some greater $x$. \\